pebender/alexa-for-lg-webos-tv/docs.in/pages/design/skill-to-bridge-interface.md

 #### The Bridge Token Authorization

-For the test interface, the bridge verifies that the bridge token belongs to an authorized user of a service on the bridge.
-For the service interface, the bridge verifies that the bridge token belongs to an authorized user of the service.
-If verification fails, then bridge token authorization fails.
+On the link's test interface, the bridge verifies that the bridge token belongs to an authorized user of the bridge.

+On the link's service interface, the bridge verifies that the bridge token belongs to an authorized user of the bridge.
+In addition, it verifies that the bridgeToken is not stale.
+It does this by making sure that the bridge token is for a linked Amazon Account and that the bridge token was requested using the same skill access token as the access token found in the CS/SHS request message being transported by the link's service interface.
+Therefore, the skill should ensure that a user's bridge token does not fail authorization for this reason by requesting a new bridge token for the user when it receives a CS/SHS request message for the user with a new access token.

 ## The Login Interface

-The skill uses the login interface to request a bridge token that the skill can use to access a service interface on behalf of a user.
+The skill uses the login interface to request a bridge token that the skill can use to access the bridge on behalf of a user.
 The skill requests access by sending a `Login Request` authorized by a login token.

-Assuming the login token authorizes, the bridge assigns a bridge token granting the user from the login token access to the service requested in login token, and sends a `Login  Response` message containing the assigned bridge token.
+Assuming the login token authorizes, the bridge assigns a bridge token granting the user from the login token access to the bridge requested in the login token, and sends a `Login  Response` message containing the assigned bridge token.
 Otherwise, it sends an `Auth Failure Response` message.
 If there is an error, then it sends an `Error Response` message.

-Only the most recent bridge token issued for granting a specific user access to a specific service is valid.
-In addition to granting access to the service's interface, the bridge token grants access to the test interface.
+Only the most recent bridge token issued for granting a specific user access to the bridge is valid.

 ### The Login Interface Message Flow